zhangyuo/zhangyuo.github.io/content/publications/c4/index.md

 ---
-title: 'Misfire detection based on switched state observer of hybrid system in internal combustion engine'
+title: 'Valve clearance fault diagnosis of an internal combustion engine based on wavelet packets and k-nearest neighbors'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Rui Tan
   - admin
-  - Tonglin Zhou
   - Taixiong Zheng
-  - Weimin Han
-  - Rui Tan
+  - Bin Yang
   - Yanjun Wang

 # Author notes (optional)